signalfx/integrations/README.md

 ## Meta.yaml

 Each integration requires a `meta.yaml` file that provides basic metadata describing the integration.
-The fields are:
+The fields in the meta.yaml file are:

 | field name | description |
 |------------|-------------|